 Preferences and considerations.
-Pursuant to C.G.S. § 10-66bb(c), the SBE shall give preference to applicants: (A) whose primary purpose is the establishment of education programs designed to serve one or more of the following student populations: (i) students with a history of low academic performance; (ii) students who receive free or reduced-price lunches, pursuant to federal law and regulations; (iii) students with a history of behavioral and social difficulties; (iv) students identified as requiring special education; (v) students who are English language learners; or (vi) students of a single gender; (B) whose primary purpose is to improve the academic performance of an existing school that has consistently demonstrated substandard academic performance, as determined by the Commissioner of Education; (C) that will serve students who reside in a priority school district, pursuant to C.G.S. § 10-266p; (D) that will serve students who reside in a district in which 75 percent or more of the enrolled students are members of racial or ethnic minorities; (E) that demonstrate highly credible and specific strategies to attract, enroll and retain students from among the student populations described in subparagraph (A) i-vi; (F) that in the case of an applicant for a state charter school, such state charter school will be located at an institution of higher education or at a worksite thereof.
-In determining whether to grant a charter, the SBE shall consider the effect of the proposed charter school on the reduction of racial, ethnic and economic isolation in the region in which it is to be located, the regional distribution of charter schools in the state, and the potential of over concentration of charter schools within a school district or in contiguous school districts.
-In particular, the CSDE is encouraging applications that will result in the reduction of racial, ethnic and/or economic isolation in Hartford, as well as applications with a special focus on English language learners and dual-language programs.
-The CSDE is also encouraging applications from organizations with a demonstrated ability to operate high-quality schools that have significantly raised student achievement over multiple years.
+Pursuant to C.G.S. § 10-66bb(c), the SBE shall give preference to applicants: (A) whose primary purpose is the establishment of education programs designed to serve one or more of the following student populations: (i) students with a history of low academic performance; (ii) students who receive free or reduced-price lunches, pursuant to federal law and regulations; (iii) students with a history of behavioral and social difficulties; (iv) students identified as requiring special education; (v) students who are English learners; or (vi) students of a single gender; (B) whose primary purpose is to improve the academic performance of an existing school that has consistently demonstrated substandard academic performance, as determined by the Commissioner of Education; (C) that will serve students who reside in a priority school district, pursuant to C.G.S. § 10-266p; (D) that will serve students who reside in a district in which 75 percent or more of the enrolled students are members of racial or ethnic minorities; (E) that demonstrate highly credible and specific strategies to attract, enroll and retain students from among the student populations described in subparagraph (A) i-vi; or (F) that, in the case of an applicant for a state charter school, such state charter school will be located at an institution of higher education or at a work-site.
+In determining whether to grant an initial certificate for approval, the SBE shall consider (i) the effect of the proposed charter school on (I) the reduction of racial, ethnic and economic isolation in the region in which it is to be located, (II) the regional distribution of charter schools in the state, (III) the potential of over concentration of charter schools within a school district or in contiguous school districts, and (IV) the state's efforts to close achievement gaps, as defined in C.G.S. § 10-1600, and (ii) the comments made at a public hearing conducted as part of the charter application process.